Monster Energy: Auto racing

-Monster is endorsed by NASCAR driver Tyler Reddick and sponsors his No. 45 23XI Racing car, as well as his 23XI racing Riley Herbst as well as their Toyota Racing teammate Ty Gibbs and his No. 54 Joe Gibbs Racing car.
-They are also endorsed by Reddick's predecessor, Kurt Busch, who was forced into retirement due to injuries after the 2022 season.
-They have also had sponsored Robby Gordon, Ricky Carmichael, and the No. 54 Xfinity Series car of Joe Gibbs Racing/Kyle Busch Motorsports.
+Monster is endorsed by NASCAR driver Ty Gibbs and sponsors his No. 54 Joe Gibbs Racing car, as well as his Toyota Racing teammate Riley Herbst and his No. 35 23XI Racing car through Terrible Herbst.
+They are also endorsed by Kurt Busch, who retired due to injuries after the 2022 season.
+They have also had sponsored Tyler Reddick, Robby Gordon, Ricky Carmichael, and the No. 54 Xfinity Series car of Joe Gibbs Racing/Kyle Busch Motorsports.

-Monster sponsored Formula 1 team Mercedes-AMG Petronas Motorsport between 2010 and 2023 and was endorsed by the team's drivers, George Russell and seven-time world champion Lewis Hamilton.
+Monster sponsored Formula 1 team Mercedes-AMG Petronas Motorsport between 2010 and 2023 and was endorsed by the team's drivers, George Russell and seven-time World Champion Lewis Hamilton.
 Hamilton also has a signature drink with the brand, "LH44".
-Monster Energy will partner with McLaren from the 2024 season onwards.
+Monster Energy partnered with McLaren from the 2024 season onwards, including introducing a Lando Norris-inspired flavour featuring his helmet design on the can.
 The company will continue to sponsor Hamilton on a personal level.
+In September 2026, Monster became a sponsor of LN4 Fusion, a junior-level racing team co-founded by Norris.